A blockchain is often seen as just another . Is it true? What are the differences between the two and which one is better?

 The centralized nature of databases makes it easier to manage and maintain the data.
 Typically, databases are designed for both high-volume transactions and data analytics.
 The system has long been tested for such operations, thus making it more reliable.

 - Data Backups

 The system provides backup and recovery systems that can add a layer of security to the data.
-Some s also use an automatic backup of data so it's protected from hardware and software failures or other technical issues.
+Some databases also use an automatic backup of data so it's protected from hardware and software failures or other technical issues.

 Where Does Private Blockchain Stand?

 Private blockchain basically has all the properties that a regular blockchain offers, but it works in a private and permissioned ecosystem.
 It means that only those who are allowed by the administrator can participate in the blockchain.
-Sometimes, it is also integrated with s to create a hybrid system.
+Sometimes, it is also integrated with databases to create a hybrid system.